microsoft/PowerToys/README.md

 ### Keyboard Manager

- - Do not register low level hook if there're no remappings.
+ - Do not register low level hook if there are no remappings.

 ### Peek